 Transfers to your grandchildren may be subject to the generation-skipping transfer (GST) tax.
-Under the 2010 Tax Relief Act, the generation-skipping transfer (GST) tax is equal to the highest estate and gift tax rate in effect for the year (40% for 2019).
+The generation-skipping transfer (GST) tax is equal to the highest estate and gift tax rate in effect for the year (40% for 2020).
 The GST tax may be avoided by making gifts that qualify for the annual exclusion directly to your grandchildren.
 (Crummey power trusts will not work for this purpose.)

-If you wish to make gifts of more than \$11.4 million (the amount sheltered by the lifetime gift tax exemption), consider transferring assets in exchange for an installment note.
+If you wish to make gifts of more than \$11.58 million (the amount sheltered by the lifetime gift tax exemption), consider transferring assets in exchange for an installment note.
 The note can be forgiven (or distributed to the heirs) at death and be sheltered by the additional estate tax exemption.
 However, the transfer will be subject to income tax unless special planning techniques are used.